The Information Hive

 There are more than three hundred drawings and photographs and 0.20 linear metres of documents for this project in the Cedric Price archive at the CCA.
 In a memo to his model maker dated 9 December 1965, Price specified that the model, also part of the archive, be robust “since it is to be used in this office as a working model and not merely for display.”4

-See Diagrammatic plan illustrating possible arrangements of activities for Oxford Corner House, DR1995:0224:043 ↩
+Diagrammatic plan illustrating possible arrangements of activities for Oxford Corner House.
+Cedric Price Fonds, CCA, DR1995:0224:043 ↩

-See DR1995:0224:077.
-The text on the drawing reads: “So far people are involved simultaneously with: 1) The hot medium of film 2) the cold medium of TV 3) The hot medium of written word (which I suppose may be transformed to a cold medium when shown on a TV receiver).
-4) The hot medium of radio & sound generally.
-5) The hot medium of print on panels around the building.”
-Marshall McLuhan.
-Understanding Media.
-(New York: McGraw-Hill, 1964). ↩
+Cedric Price Fonds, CCA, DR1995:0224:077.
+The text on the drawing reads: “So far people are involved simultaneously with: 1) The hot medium of film; 2) the cold medium of TV; 3) The hot medium of written word (which I suppose may be transformed to a cold medium when shown on a TV receiver); 4) The hot medium of radio & sound generally; 5) The hot medium of print on panels around the building.” ↩